borestad/bootstrap/README.md

+# bootstrap
-# bootstrap (or "automate the shit out of everything")
+## Codename: "automate the shit out of everything"

 Bootstrap setup for my personal server cluster with tons of "virtual" machines with different flavors of hypervisors like VMWare, KVM, Xen, Proxmox, Docker.